COSC-499-W2025/capstone-project-team-9/docs/logs/JinxiHu/personLog-Week8.md

 ---

 ## My Contributions
-This week I focus on issue development and code review.
+This week I focus on Back-end information display function development and code review.

 ### issur developed:
 1. [Display error message on the UI, Inform the user of the error type #29](https://github.com/COSC-499-W2025/capstone-project-team-9/issues/33)